cloudpassage/halo-events/README.rst

 Installing:
 -----------

-* Clone this repository down and enter it's root dir
+* Clone this repository down and enter its root dir
 * pip install .